Žirovnice: Geography

 Žirovnice is located about 19 km south of Pelhřimov and 32 km southwest of Jihlava.
 It lies in the Křemešník Highlands.
 The highest point is at 648 m above sea level.
-The small river of Žirovnička flows through the town.
+The Žirovnička Stream flows through the town.
 The area is rich in small fishponds.

 History

 The town was built around a castle of the same name.
 The first written mention of Žirovnice is from 1358.

 Economy

 Žirovnice was traditionally town of weavers, but in 1863, manufacturing of buttons from nacre was introduced.
 In the 1940s, nearly 100 nacre-processing manufactures existed in the small town.
-After Communists seized power in 1948, these manufactures were nationalized and transformed into one company, which still exists.
+After Communists seized power in 1948, these manufactures were nationalised and transformed into one company, which still exists.

 Transport

 The railway line from Brno to Plzeň briefly passes through the municipal territory.
 The train station called Počátky-Žirovnice, which serves Žirovnice, is located in neighbouring Stojčín.